+Insurance Europe welcomes the opportunity to share its main concerns about the ECON draft report.

-Insurance Europe regrets its main concerns with the European Commission’s PRIPs proposal are not addressed in the draft ECON report.
-Insurance Europe therefore maintains its key messages (attached at annex 1) regarding the KID’s inapplicability at insurance product level, the overload of information for consumers due to the parallel application of equivalent Solvency II and PRIPs disclosure requirements, the inappropriate KID headings, the inappropriate strict liability regime, the UCITS exemption and the numerous delegated acts.
+Firstly, Insurance Europe retains its observations on the European Commission’s proposal (attached at annex 1) regarding the KID’s inapplicability at insurance product level, the overload of information for consumers due to the parallel application of equivalent Solvency II and PRIPs disclosure requirements, the inappropriate KID headings, the inappropriate strict liability regime, and the numerous delegated acts.
 Insurance Europe refers to its wording suggestions (attached at annex 2) addressing these fundamental concerns.

+In addition, Insurance Europe opposes the draft report’s intention to extend the PRIPs regulation beyond its goal of pre-contractual product information facilitating adequate product comparison.
+In many instances the proposed amendments exceed product information by addressing, eg internal product approval processes, product intervention and sales rules.

-Insurance Europe would also like to highlight the following considerations regarding certain amendments in the draft report that are key for the insurance industry:
+Finally, Insurance Europe would also like to highlight the following specific considerations regarding certain amendments in the draft report that are key for the insurance industry:

 Scope